sanjar-notes/react/home/3_Resources/2_React_the_complete_guide/10_side-effects,_reducers,_contextAPI/114_useEffect_cleanup_function.md

 - `useEffect` is a way to run code w.r.t the life-cycle phases, which includes things like:
 	- Run code after each render, by passing no dependency array.
 	- Run code after before component is updated, i.e. using the cleanup function.

+###### Class components and useEffect
+- `useEffect` is essentially an API that's equivalent to the slightly imperative way to handle code that runs w.r.t lifecycle phases, as done in class components.
+- `useEffect` made it difficult for the developer to make incoherent lifecycle code, resulting in bugs.
+Thus, it made development easier by removing the 'bad' possibilities which were possible due to imperative access to lifecycle functions.
+FIXME: really, is this true?